 - Member for

-Each March the University of Wisconsin-River Falls works with the community to raise funds through the Bowls for Hope event where proceeds raised help a worthy organization make a difference in the St. Croix Valley.
-This year, Family Resource Center St. Croix Valley has been selected as the benefiting organization.
-Bowls for Hope 5-7 p.m.
-Tuesday, March 6, in the Riverview Ballroom of the University Center at UW-River Falls.
+The ninth annual Bowls for Hope public event held at the University of Wisconsin-River Falls is set for 5-7 p.m.
+Tuesday, March 6, in the Riverview Ballroom of the University Center.
+Each March, UWRF works with the community to raise funds through the event where proceeds raised help a worthy organization make a difference in the St. Croix Valley.
+This year, Family Resource Center St. Croix Valley is the benefiting organization.